Image by Vonecia Carswell/Unsplash

 From the moment we fell curls over heels for coconut oil, every curlyhead has had a memorable experience with it.
 Some of us love it.
 Some of us detest it.
-No matter where you land on the spectrum, there are eight surefire ways to use coconut oil to your advantage, especially when applying it to your hair.
+If you are in the pro-coconut oil camp because your hair responds well to this natural ingredient, then we have 8 different ways to incorporate it into your curl routine.

-Before you use coconut oil on your hair, do this for best results:
+Before you use coconut oil on your hair

-No matter your texture, porosity, or curl pattern, you absolutely MUST steam your hair before applying coconut oil.
-A curly-fav is the Q-Redew Handheld Steamer available at SHOP NaturallyCurly.
+No matter your texture, porosity, or curl pattern, you absolutely MUST steam your hair before applying coconut oil for best results.
+A curly-fav is the Q-Redew Handheld Steamer.

 Don’t have a steamer?
 No problem!
 Simply hop in the shower to begin the process of lifting your hair strands’ cuticles.
 When this happens, the surface of your hair strands is ready to receive the moisture that coconut oil provides.
 This is how you can avoid the buildup and flaking that many curlyheads have experienced with coconut oil and coconut oil-based curly hair products.